hamthelegend/koxx/README.md

 - `Char` → `Character`

 ### Functions
-The main function does not need the main keyword
+The main function does not need the function keyword
 ```
 main {
     // your code goes here